ceri-num/uv-larm/challenge/challenge-3.md

 1. The group follows the consigns (i.e. the repository is presented as expected)
 2. The robot navigate to goal position provided with `rviz`
 3. The robot build a map in `/map` topic
-4. The robot detect 1st-version-bottle (orange one) and publish markers in `/bottle` topic at the position of de tected bottles.
+4. The robot detects 1st-version-bottle (orange one) and publish markers in `/bottle` topic at the position of detected bottles.

 Optional:

 5. The robot detect 2d-version-bottle (black one)
 6. There is no need to publish goal positions.
-The robot is autonomous to acheive it mission.
+The robot is autonomous to achieve its mission.
-7. Any suggestions provided by the group are wellcomen.
+7. Any suggestions provided by the group are welcome.

 ## Evaluation protocol